 Since independence, Indian artists have searched for new styles and techniques to further the experiments on contemporary art movements.
 However, the dependence and inspiration of historic and ancient practices are still prevalent.

 Indian architecture has seen innumerable intricacies and extravagant exploits.
 Many Hindu temples featured very distinctive towers in the form of truncated pyramids and had hundreds of sculptures ornamenting the walls.
 Mughal architecture incorporated Islamic elements.
 Arches and domes were widespread, and the decoration was full of stylised geometric patterns.

-The major traditions of classical music of India are the North Indian classical music called Hindustani, the South Indian and Sri Lankan expression Carnatic and the East Indian expression is called Odissi.
+The major traditions of Indian classical music are the North Indian classical music called Hindustani, the South Indian and Sri Lankan expression Carnatic and the East Indian expression is called Odissi.

 Classical music, based on ‘raga’ and ‘taal’, dates back to the Vedic scriptures where chants developed a system of musical notes and rhythmic cycles.
 Today, Indian classical music is taught in several institutions, and it is a prerequisite to learn under the expertise of a skilled teacher, incorporating observation, listening, and memorising skills.
 Indian dance and theatre traditions have prevailed for years.
 The major Indian traditional dance forms include Bharata Natyam, Kathak, Odissi, Manipuri, Kuchipudi, and Kathakali.
 Drawing on themes from mythology and literature, the dance forms showcase unique presentations on postures, gestures and movements and are traditionally performed to the melody of classical music.

 Traditional Indian Clothing